01273 917479

 Peer through the aeroplane window as you descend towards the Andamans, and watch these jungle-clad islands take shape in the Bay of Bengal.
 Arrive in the provincial capital of Port Blair and visit the British prison before hopping on a ferry to beautiful Havelock Island.
 With huts and dive centres trimming its sugary-white sands, it’s tempting to stay put – and why not, when Havelock boasts the archipelago’s best beaches.

-If you’re feeling more adventurous, make ...Read more
+If you’re feeling more adventurous, make a stop at Neil Island an...Read more

 If you’re feeling more adventurous, make a stop at Neil Island and cycle between its curved bays.
 Or take an epic road trip north of Port Blair to the crocodile sanctuaries and turtle nests near Diglipur, then speed across the water to the twin islands of Smith and Ross, home to fantastic snorkelling, thick jungle and Victorian ruins.